dmitrijsc/practical-rl/README.md

 ## Setup

 This code was tested on Julia 0.6.1.
+It will be using MXNet for all deep learning activities.

 Please follow standard process to configure `Open AI gym`, `POMDPs.jl` and `MXNet.jl` from the corresponding package repository.